APOSMM

 Configuring APOSMM

 APOSMM works with a choice of optimizers, some requiring external packages.
-To import the optimization packages (and their dependencies) at a global level (recommended), add the following lines in the calling script before importing APOSMM:
+Specify them on a global level before importing APOSMM:

 import libensemble.gen_funcs